-Other services revenue increased \$6.4 million, or 63%, in the nine months ended September 30, 2022 compared to the same period in 2021 due primarily to the increase in card fulfillment revenue.
+Other services revenue remained relatively flat for the nine months ended September 30, 2023 compared to the same period in 2022.

-The increase in TPV was mainly driven by growth across all our major verticals, particularly financial services, and Powered by Marqeta Customers (also referred to as Customers that engaged us primarily as an Issuer Processor).
-TPV for our top five Customers, measured by TPV in each respective period independently (i.e., the top five customers can be different in each respective period), grew by 49% in the nine months ended September 30, 2022 compared to the same period in 2021, while TPV from all other Customers, as a group, grew 79% in the nine months ended September 30, 2022 compared to the same period in 2021.
+The 34% increase in TPV was mainly driven by growth across all our major verticals, particularly financial services and PxM customers.
+The growth in TPV for our top five customers, as determined by their individual processing volume in each respective period, was 35% in the nine months ended September 30, 2023 compared to the same period in 2022, while TPV from all other customers, as a group, grew by 27% in the nine months ended September 30, 2023 compared to the same period in 2022.
+Note that the top five customers may differ between the two periods.